appdevdesigns/ab-production-stack/README.md

     This is roughly in the JSON format.
 You may recognize it as the main config file used by Sails.
-However, other components of the AppBuilder stack will also be referncing this one.
-The main settings you will typically want to change are:
+However, other components of the AppBuilder stack will also be referencing this one.
+The main settings you will typically want to pay attention to are:

     * **connections.appdev_default.password**